Lab 6: C++ Debugging Lab: Working with the VSCode Debugger

 - Inside the

-function, take a moment to observe the CALL STACK pane.
-You should see the function hierarchy:applyDiscount
+applyDiscountfunction, take a moment to observe the CALL STACK pane.
+You should see the function hierarchy:applyDiscountcalled fromprocessOrderwhich was called frommain.

 - Inside the